wichert/lingua/README.rst

 File extensions are configured in the ``extensions`` section.
 Each entry in this section maps a file extension to an extractor name.
-For example to tell lingua to use its XML extactor for files with a ``.html`` extension you can use this configuration::
+For example to tell lingua to use its XML extractor for files with a ``.html`` extension you can use this configuration::

     [extensions]
     .html = xml

-To find out which extrctors are available use the ``-list-extractors`` option.
+To find out which extractors are available use the ``-list-extractors`` option.

 ::